The Best Mashed Potatoes

 Cooked potato cubes being poked with a knife.

 1. Wipe pot dry.
 Return potatoes to pot and mash to a uniform consistency.
-Using a rubber spatula, fold in melted butter until just incorporated.
+Using a rubber spatula, fold in melted butter mixture until just incorporated.

 A silver pot with mashed potatoes.